 A Pap smear is an essential screening for cervical cancer.
 Regular Pap smears can catch any cellular irregularities early so you get treatment right away.
 At South Sound Women’s Center, the team of expert doctors offers Pap smears as well as any follow-up exams, if necessary.
-If you live in Olympia, Washington, or the surrounding area, call the office or use the online booking agent to make an appointment for this critical test.
+If you live in Olympia, Washington, or the surrounding area, call the office to make an appointment for this critical test.

 Women older than 21 should get a regular Pap smear at least every three years.
 If you’re HIV-positive or have a weakened immune system, you may need more frequent tests.
 Once you’re older than 30 and have had at least three negative Pap smears in a row, you may choose to have the screening just once every five years.